dherik/dherik.github.io/_posts/2019-09-07-hire-developer-experience.md

 ## The fourth experience

-One of the first articles that open my mind was the [Guerrila guide do intervieweing](https://www.joelonsoftware.com/2006/10/25/the-guerrilla-guide-to-interviewing-version-30/).
+One of the first articles that open my mind was the [Guerrila guide to interviewing](https://www.joelonsoftware.com/2006/10/25/the-guerrilla-guide-to-interviewing-version-30/).
 Joel changes my focus on the interview and I start to looking for developers **smart**  and that **gets things done**.

 But I needed to adapt some of his processes.